 In any case, if a child is violent in his sleepwalking, involving physical injury, or he leaves the house, the family should contact a medic immediately.

 Childhood is a time of learning and growth.
-In order for a child to develop, he must be awake and alert, able to interact with the world an learn from it.
-That's why your child needs to careful eliminate the problems that lead to excessive drowsiness.
+In order for a child to develop, he must be awake and alert, able to interact with the world and learn from it.